S. M. Matiur Rahman

-S. M. Matiur Rahman (Note: OSP, SUP, afwc, psc) is a retired three-star general of Bangladesh Army and antecedent general officer commanding of Army Training and Doctrine Command.
-Prior that, he was general officer commanding of two infantry divisions and adjutant general at Army Headquarters.
-He was also the vice chairman of Trust Bank's board of directors and also served Counter-Terrorism Intelligence Bureau of the Directorate General of Forces Intelligence as director.
+S. M. Matiur Rahman (Note: OSP, SUP, afwc, psc) is a retired three-star general of the Bangladesh Army and antecedent general officer commanding of Army Training and Doctrine Command.
+Prior to that, he was general officer commanding of two infantry divisions and adjutant general at Army Headquarters.
+He was also the vice chairman of Trust Bank's board of directors and also served the Counter-Terrorism Intelligence Bureau of the Directorate General of Forces Intelligence as director.

 Education and training

-Rahman completed high School from Notre Dame College.
-Soon after he was enlisted in Bangladesh Military Academy and commissioned in 13th BMA long course in 14th East Bengal Regiment in December 1985.
-In initial career, he attended Air Borne Course at Fort Benning in United States and completed jump master course and Free Fall Course from the School of Infantry and Tactics.
+Rahman was born on 24 November 1965 in Bhatshala village, Pangsha thana, Rajbari District, Pakistan.
+He enlisted in the Bangladesh Military Academy and commissioned in the 13th BMA long course in the 14th East Bengal Regiment in December 1985.
+In his initial career, he attended Airborne Course at Fort Benning in the United States and completed jump master course and Free Fall Course from the School of Infantry and Tactics.
 He also obtained his Jungle Operation Course from Royal Military College.

 Rahman graduated from Defence Services Command and Staff College in 1998 and from National Defence College in 2009.
-He also obtained two master's degree, one in defence studies in 2000 and another in war studies in 2007 both he acquired from National University, Bangladesh.
+He also obtained two master's degrees, one in defence studies in 2000 and another in war studies in 2007, both of which he acquired from National University, Bangladesh.

 Career

-Rahman taught at the Bangladesh Military Academy, the Bangladesh Infantry Regimental Centre and the School of Infantry and Tactics.
-As lieutenant colonel, he commanded one infantry battalion and one special force battalion.
-He was also designated as garrison staff at Directorate General of Forces Intelligence as colonel.
-He was soon promoted to brigadier general and appointed as commander of 46th Independent Infantry Brigade at Dhaka Cantonment.
-He was later transferred to Counter-Terrorism Intelligence Bureau as director.
+Rahman taught at the Bangladesh Military Academy, the Bangladesh Infantry Regimental Centre, and the School of Infantry and Tactics.
+As lieutenant colonel, he commanded one infantry battalion and one special forces battalion.
+He was also designated as garrison staff at the Directorate General of Forces Intelligence as a colonel.
+He was soon promoted to brigadier general and appointed as commander of the 46th Independent Infantry Brigade at Dhaka Cantonment.
+He was later transferred to the Counter-Terrorism Intelligence Bureau as director.

-Rahman was upgraded to major general in 2013 and tenured as general officer commanding of 55th Infantry Division and area commander, Jashore area.
-In 2016, Rahman organized the Assault River Crossing where his officers used a drone to locate enemy position and formation.
+Rahman was upgraded to major general in 2013 and tenured as general officer commanding of the 55th Infantry Division and area commander, Jashore area.

 He joined the army headquarters as adjutant general on 9 February 2016.
-In 2018, Rahman again tenured as general officer commanding of 24th Infantry division and Chittagong area commander.
-Rahman was ameliorated to lieutenant general in December 2020 and posted to ARTDOC replacing lieutenant general Shafiuddin Ahmed as general officer commanding.
-He went to leave per retirement on 23 November 2023.
-Currently he is the president of Army Golf Club located in Dhaka Cantonment.
+In 2018, Rahman again tenured as general officer commanding of the 24th Infantry Division and Chittagong area commander.
+Rahman was promoted to lieutenant general in December 2020 and posted to ARTDOC, replacing Lieutenant General Shafiuddin Ahmed as general officer commanding.
+He went on leave per retirement on 23 November 2023.
+Currently he is the president of Army Golf Club, located in Dhaka Cantonment.

-UN Mission
+UN mission

-Rahman participated in United Nations Peacekeeping Mission twice.
+Rahman participated in United Nations peacekeeping missions twice.
 He was former Yugoslavia military observer in 1995 and led a Bangladeshi military contingent in Ivory Coast in 2008.

 Rapid Action Battalion

-Rahman held the appointment of additional director general (operations) of Rapid Action Battalion as colonel.
-He orchestrated the detainment for the suspected members of Jaish-e-Mohammed.
-This organization is one of major terrorist outfits operative in South Asia.
+Rahman held the appointment of additional director general (operations) of the Rapid Action Battalion as colonel.
+He orchestrated the detainment of the suspected members of Jaish-e-Mohammed.
+This organization is one of the major terrorist outfits operative in South Asia.